KatherineMichel/church-website-and-marketing-on-a-budget/research_sprint.md

 The United Methodist Church, with its declining interest, is still a "giant" compared to LifeChurch and The Bible App.
 However, LifeChurch and the Bible App are on the rise with the type of strong, modern network effect in place that could unexpectedly disrupt a traditional church.

+## Finding a Balance

-Indeed, one of the concerns that I've heard about digital products, for example livestreaming a church service (one of the primary tactics of LifeChurch), is that:
+Two of the concerns that I've heard about the idea of adopting LifeChurch-style tactics (mobile app, livestreaming):

-1. Church-goers need not show up to church
+1. Church-goers will no longer show up to church
-2. Offering may decline as a result
+2. Offering will decline as a result

 But these arguments may pose little relevance, because of the competitive marketplace.
 Church-goers can use the digital products of other denominations as replacements.